-Each plugin you install and activate can add scripts, styles and database entries.
-Before you install a plugin, do some research to see if it’s known to cause any issues with load times.
-Ask yourself if it’s really a necessity for the success and security of your site.
+Each plugin you install and activate can add scripts, styles, and database entries.
+Before you install a plugin, research to see if it’s known to cause any issues with load times.
+Ask yourself if it’s a necessity for the success and security of your site.
 If not, you may want to move on for the time being.

 Make Note of Remote Scripts and Styles

-Services that provide web fonts, analytics or ad-serving capabilities can have an effect on speed.
+Services that provide web fonts, analytics, or ad-serving capabilities can affect speed.
 While these providers may have fast remote servers, any sort of connection issue can grind page loading to a halt.
 Be aware of what services you’re using and only use those that are necessary.
 For that matter, it’s also a good idea to stick with well-known and trusted providers.